Configuration File

 script: echo 1

-- name: push-pipeline2 # Pipeline name, can be omitted
+- name: push-pipeline2 # Pipeline name, optional

 stages: